banzaicloud/cloudinfo/README.md

 The project is using the standard [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/), so credentials can be configured via environment variables, shared credential files and via AWS instance profiles.
 To learn more about that read the [Specifying Credentials](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) section of the SDK docs.

-**2. Why do I see messages like `DEBU[0001] Getting available instance types from AWS API. [region=ap-northeast-2, memory=0.5]` when starting the 'productinfo' app?**
+**2. Why do I see messages like `DEBU[0001] Getting available instance types from AWS API. [region=ap-northeast-2, memory=0.5]` when starting the `productinfo` app?**

-After the 'productinfo' app is started, it takes ~2-3 minutes to cache all the product information (like instance types) from AWS (in memory).
+After the `productinfo` app is started, it takes ~2-3 minutes to cache all the product information (like instance types) from AWS (in memory).
 AWS is releasing new instance types and regions quite frequently and also changes on-demand pricing from time to time.
 So it is necessary to keep this info up-to-date without needing to modify it manually every time something changes on the AWS side.
-After the initial query, the 'productinfo' app will parse this info from the AWS Pricing API once per day.
+After the initial query, the `productinfo` app will parse this info from the AWS Pricing API once per day.
 The frequency of this querying and caching is configurable with the `-product-info-renewal-interval` switch and is set to `24h` by default.

-**3. What happens if the 'productinfo' app cannot cache the AWS product info?**
+**3. What happens if the `productinfo` app cannot cache the AWS product info?**

-If caching fails, the 'productinfo' app will try to reach the AWS Pricing List API on the fly when a request is sent (and it will also cache the resulting information).
+If caching fails, the `productinfo` app will try to reach the AWS Pricing List API on the fly when a request is sent (and it will also cache the resulting information).
-If that fails as well, the recommendation will return with an error.

 **4. What kind of AWS permissions do I need to use the project?**

-The 'productinfo' app is querying the AWS [Pricing API](https://aws.amazon.com/blogs/aws/aws-price-list-api-update-new-query-and-metadata-functions/) to keep up-to-date info about instance types, regions and on-demand pricing.
+The `productinfo` app is querying the AWS [Pricing API](https://aws.amazon.com/blogs/aws/aws-price-list-api-update-new-query-and-metadata-functions/) to keep up-to-date info about instance types, regions and on-demand pricing.
 You'll need IAM access as described here in [example 11](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-permissions-ref.html#example-policy-pe-api) of the AWS IAM docs.